andyatkinson/andyatkinson.github.io/pg-puny-powerful.md

 * Set a lock timeout
 * Set it high enough to allow some waiting, but not so long that transactions are blocked for a long time
 * If lock timeout is exceeded, likely need to try again at a less busy time
-* A long running statement may be cancelled by the statement timeout.
+* A long running statement may be canceled by the statement timeout.
 Consider raising statement timeout just for the migration session.

-### Table rewrites
+### Definition for "Table rewrites" which are time consuming, and triggered by some DDLs

 Definition for table rewrites:
 Something like "A table rewrite is a behind-the-scenes copy of the table with a new structure, and all row data copied from the old structure to the new structure"